Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Discussion

 The last major point of discussion is the relevance of pre-slip for tectonic motion.
 In particular, we wish to elaborate in more detail on the approximations made in the model~\cite{Lorenz2012JPCM} and the competition between interfacial and elastic interactions, which crucially depends on the spatial dimensions of the interface and the elastic body~\cite{Muser2004EPL}.
-In their model, Lorenz and Persson~\cite{Lorenz2012JPCM} discretize the moving, elastic body into slices, which are (infinitesimally) thin in the sliding direction but extend macroscopically in the two remaining directions.
-This leads to an elastic coupling between adjacent material points, which, on one hand, is much in excess of the elastic coupling that two adjacent cubic coarse-grained elements of linear dimension comparable to the characteristic size of a contact patch would have.
-On the other hand, the model neglects elastic interactions beyond nearest neighbors, although half-space mechanics shows that elastic interactions decay only as $1/r$.
-As a consequence, scaling arguments are expected to hold, while prefactors may change upon a more detailed inspection.
-In the given context, the effect of pre-slip could be said to extend throughout the entire system if the coupling of asperity motion were not only long ranged with $1/r$ but had infinite range, as in mean-field models, which formally correspond to solids in infinite spatial dimensions.
-In that limit, stress release in one asperity—idealized, for instance, as a single Prandtl element, couples to all other asperities, where each element has its own random phase relative to the substrate potential.
-Thus, aging effects and differences between breakloose and kinetic friction would reappear in a mean-field approximation, since a stuck block would transition to a macroscopic sliding state as a whole rather than through the propagation of pinning fronts.
+In their model, Lorenz and Persson~\cite{Lorenz2012JPCM} discretized the moving elastic body into (flat) vertical slices, which are thin in the sliding direction but extend macroscopically in the two remaining directions.
+In reality, the deformation field will result in curved slices.
+Still, we expect the exact result to scale with the parameters in the problem in the same way as found in the simple model, while prefactors may change in a more detailed model.
+Here we note that Ciavarella~\cite{Liang2025TL} has studied a very different model but arrived to the same conclusion as found in Ref.~\cite{Lorenz2012JPCM}.